 We grow cautiously and transparently, in dialogue with neighbours and planners.
 Any homes emerge only as the farm, ecology,

-and community can support them — keeping the soul of East Sussex intact.
+and community can support them — keeping the soul of Sussex intact.

 Sovereign Village